 Avgolemono Greek Lemon Chicken Soup is the perfect easy chicken dinner recipe!
-This soup is also great for when you’re feeling under the weather.
+This soup makes a light lunch or dinner and is also great for when you’re feeling under the weather.

-It’s also really easy to make.
+Avgolemono is made with just 5 simple ingredients, and it takes less than 30 minutes to make.
+It’s a quick lunch or dinner recipe that’s so easy and so tasty!
 Just make sure that you whisk, whisk, whisk so that you don’t end up with scrambled egg soup!

 More soup recipes!